Business continuity analysts are in demand, and it's in large part because IT security is on everyone’s minds.

 These events can cause companies to revisit their IT security, disaster recovery and business continuity policies.

-Use the Robert Half Technology Salary Calculator to find salary information that is specific to your city.
+Use the Robert Half Salary Guide to find business continuity analyst salary information that is specific to your city.

 What does it take to be a business continuity analyst?

 If you are interested in a business continuity analyst salary and position, you need to have what it takes to get the job done, including:

 - Excellent analytical, organizational, communication and documentation skills